 The method used in this analysis is literature study, namely by collecting library data, reading, taking notes and processing research materials.
 In this case, the literature study was carried out after the researcher determined the topic to be discussed, namely "Company Strategy in Training and Development of Expatriate Workers." which discusses how companies provide the most effective training and development for expatriates, so that they have quality resources, especially expatriates, and achieve company goals.
 The data collected comes from textbooks, journals, scientific articles, and literature reviews containing the topics studied.
-From the data that has been collected, it is known that the workforce element that has an important role in multinational companies, namely expatriates, in order to become quality and competitive human resources, management in the company grows larger, it will require increasingly complex human resources to meet the needs of companies in different countries.
+From the data that has been collected, it is known that the workforce element that has an important role in multinational companies, namely expatriates, in order to become quality and competitive human resources, management in the company must continue to strive to train and develop these human resources.
+As a company grows larger, it will require increasingly complex human resources to meet the needs of companies in different countries.
 So it is necessary to pay attention to strategies in training and development.